neilduncan/git-flow-demo/README.md

 This is a demo repo to show the way that branches interact.

 Maybe there will be some commits on a feature branch?
+Maybe there will be lots and lots of commits.